Boarding Schools for Boys in Dublin, Georgia…

 Enrolling Boys from Dublin, Georgia, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge holds as much weight as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, including woodworking, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, including woodworking, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.

 Normal high school classes run year-round and can be accelerated, letting students catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor receive a Florida high school diploma, and a lot of them continue their education at colleges of their choice.